fruitsamples/iPhoneExtAudioFileConvertTest/ReadMe.txt

 CHANGES FROM PREVIOUS VERSIONS:

 Version 1.0, tested with iPhone OS 3.1.
 First public release.
+Version 1.1, tested with iPhone OS 4.0.
+Upgraded project to build with the iOS 4.0 SDK.

 ================================================================================
-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2010 Apple Inc. All rights reserved.